testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-restapi/adding-headers.md

 ---
 title: "Headers"
 page_title: "Headers in API Request"
-metadesc: "Headers in API Request in Testsigma"
+metadesc: "APIs require particular headers and requests, to provide more metadata about your operation.
+Learn about headers in API Request in Testsigma"
 noindex: false
 order: 4.65
 page_id: "Headers in API Request"